fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 ### Middleware

-The [body-parser](https://github.com/expressjs/body-parser) we took into use earlier is a so-called [middleware](http://expressjs.com/en/guide/using-middleware.html).
+The express [json-parser](https://expressjs.com/en/api.html) we took into use earlier is a so-called [middleware](http://expressjs.com/en/guide/using-middleware.html).

 Middleware are functions that can be used for handling _request_ and _response_ objects.

-The body-parser we used earlier takes the raw data from the requests that's stored in the _request_ object, parses it into a JavaScript object and assigns it to the _request_ object as a new property <i>body</i>.
+The json-parser we used earlier takes the raw data from the requests that's stored in the _request_ object, parses it into a JavaScript object and assigns it to the _request_ object as a new property <i>body</i>.

 In practice, you can use several middleware at the same time.
 When you have more than one, they're executed one by one in the order that they were taken into use in express.